 The Masters program consists of 30 credits of coursework.
-As a rule, earning the degree requires at least three semesters of full-time study (typically Fall-Spring-Fall), and more for those who study part-time.
+As a rule, earning the degree requires at least three semesters of full-time study (Fall-Spring-Fall) or Spring-Fall-Spring), and more for those who study part-time.
 Each summer electives are offered so that students may take summer coursework, but it is not required and the Program can be completed without taking summer courses.

 Classes are mostly in the evening, making the program suitable for working professionals.
 Classes usually meet one evening per week for about 3 hours.
 Most classes are scheduled for the 5:00pm - 7:50pm time slot.
 A few classes begin later than 5:00pm, and a few electives are scheduled for daytime slots.
 One elective course (SUS 7600C) is delivered online; the rest are in-person at the City College campus.

 Full-time study over three semesters means students will complete at least 3 classes a semester and 4 classes during one semester (the second semester is recommended).
 Part-time students can take as few as one class per semester.
 Since much of the work in the Program is collaborative and involves group projects, part-time students who are working full-time should not take more than 2 classes in a single semester for any reason and the capstone in isolation with no other classes are strongly recommended.

 A required five-course core curriculum lays a foundation in sustainability values, strategies, and metrics through coursework in urban and natural systems, environmental economics, and industrial ecology.
 These core courses aim to give students with diverse educational backgrounds and perspectives a common language and shared direction.
 Emphasis is placed on approaches such as 'whole systems thinking' and life cycle analysis, for a more complex understanding of urban systems.
 A key feature of the core curriculum is a six-credit capstone interdisciplinary project designed for teams of students with different backgrounds, and carried out in two consecutive semesters.